AdrienKamdem/FacialRecognition-/README.md

 # FacialRecognition-
-Projet about facial recognition using scilab and a sample of hundreds of white and black pixels images
+Facial recognition project using Scilab and a sample of hundreds of white and black pixels images.